etingof/snmpsim/README.txt

 Use the --v2c-arch command line parameter to switch Simulator into SNMPv2c (v1/v2c) operation mode.

-When Simulator runs over thousands of device files, startup may take time (tens of seconds).
+When Simulator runs over thousands of data files, startup may take time (tens of seconds).
 Most of it goes into configuring SNMPv1/v2c credentials into SNMPv3 engine so startup time can be dramatically reduced by either using --v2c-arch mode (as mentioned above) or by turning off SNMPv1/v2c